awsdocs/aws-codeartifact-user-guide/doc_source/delete-package.md

 # Delete a package version<a name="delete-package"></a>

 You can delete one or more package versions at a time using the `delete-package-versions` command\.
-The following deletes versions `4.0.0`, `4.0.1`, and `5.0.0` of the npm package named `my-package` in the `my-repo` in the `my-domain` domain:
+The following deletes versions `4.0.0`, `4.0.1`, and `5.0.0` of the npm package named `my-package` in the `my_repo` in the `my_domain` domain:

 ```
-aws codeartifact delete-package-versions --domain my-domain --domain-owner domain-owner-id --repository my-repo \
+aws codeartifact delete-package-versions --domain my_domain --domain-owner 111122223333 --repository my_repo \
   --format npm --package my-package --versions 4.0.0 4.0.1 5.0.0
 ```